ZupIT/horusec-docs/content/en/web/services/analytic.md

 ---

 ## **What is it?**
-Horusec-Analytic reads the database and shows the analysis' generated data and it also returns information to the horusec-manager dashboard.
+Horusec-Analytic receives via broker the analysis and it saves in your database the necessary data that it will be showed in the horusec-manager's dashboard.

-This service is integrated with GraphQL to return details of the vulnerabilities found and also the analytical content found.

 ![](/docs/ptbr/web/services/analytic/0-arquitecture.png)

 ## **Requisites**
 To locally run this service, you will need:

 * PostgreSQL (with the migration applied);
+* RabbitMQ;
 * Horusec-Auth;
 * Golang.